 A national study shows that fully vaccinated adults 65 and older are 94% less likely to be hospitalized with COVID-19 than people the same age who were not vaccinated, according to an assessment by the Centers for Disease Control and Prevention.

-UCHealth University of Colorado Hospital played a major role in the CDC study, helping with the design and conduct the study, a collaboration with two dozen hospitals and health systems across the United States on the effectiveness of Pfizer-BioNTech and Modern vaccines in preventing hospitalizations.
+UCHealth University of Colorado Hospital played a major role in the CDC study, helping with design of the study, a collaboration with two dozen hospitals and health systems across the United States on the effectiveness of Pfizer-BioNTech and Moderna vaccines in preventing hospitalizations.

 The results also showed that people 65 and older who were partially vaccinated were 64% less likely to be hospitalized with COVID-19 than people who had not received a vaccination.
 People are considered “fully vaccinated’’ two weeks after receiving their second dose of either the Pfizer or Moderna vaccines, both mRNA COVID-19 vaccines.